Hail to the Thief: Release

+EMI decided against moving the release date earlier to combat the leak.
+The EMI executive Ted Mico said the leak had generated media coverage, and that EMI was confident that Hail to the Thief would sell.
+The leak partly influenced Radiohead's decision to self-release their next album, In Rainbows (2007), online, terming it "their leak date".

 Hail to the Thief was released on 9 June 2003 by Parlophone Records in the UK and a day later by Capitol Records in the US.
 The CD was printed with copy protection in some regions; the Belgian consumer group Test-Achats received complaints that it would not play on some CD players.
 A compilation of Hail to the Thief B-sides, remixes and live performances, Com Lag (2plus2isfive), was released in April 2004.

 Hail to the Thief reached number one in the UK Albums Chart and stayed on the chart for 14 weeks, selling 114,320 copies in its first week.
 In the US, it entered at number three on the Billboard 200, selling 300,000 copies in its first week, more than any previous Radiohead album.
 By 2008, it had sold over a million copies in the US.
 It is certified platinum in the UK and Canada.